Sign In / Sign Out

 B.A.
 History of Art, University of California Berkeley 2013

 Matthew Villar Miranda was raised in the Mojave Desert, received his Bachelors in Art History from the University of California, Berkeley.
-He is in his second year of the inaugural class of the Los Angeles County Museum of Art (LACMA)-ASU Master's Fellowship in Art History and currently works as a Curatorial Fellow at the ASU Art Museum.
+He is in his third year of the inaugural class of the Los Angeles County Museum of Art (LACMA)-ASU Master's Fellowship in Art History and currently works as a Curatorial Fellow at the ASU Art Museum.

 He is researching the postcolonial aesthetics of the Philippines from 17th-century art to contemporary art to critique the continuing projects of Spanish and American imperialism.